Worked Example 3: Double Negative

 This study notes covers Worked Example 3: Double Negative within Negative Numbers for GCSE Mathematics.
 Revise Negative Numbers in Number for GCSE Mathematics with 12 exam-style questions and 22 flashcards.
-This topic appears less often, but it can still be a useful differentiator on mixed-topic papers.
-It is section 8 of 13 in this topic.
+Use this page as part of a wider topic revision path rather than treating it as an isolated fact.
+It is section 8 of 14 in this topic.
 Use this study notes to connect the idea to the wider topic before moving on to questions and flashcards.

 Topic position